I talk to people who are enthusiastic about passive real estate investing all the time.

 Passive real estate investing is just that – it’s passive.
 You put the time in upfront to vet the syndicator and the investment.

-Once you make the investment, you’re leveraging the experience and expertise of the real estate syndication company.
-They manage the property and you manage your mailbox as the checks come rolling in.
+Once you invest, you’re leveraging the real estate syndication company’s experience and expertise.
+They manage the property, and you manage your mailbox as the checks roll in.

-It sounds simple and in many ways, it is.
+It sounds simple, and in many ways, it is.
 However, matching the right syndicator with your investment goals is critical.
-They should have years of experience with an impeccable track record.
+The syndicator should have years of experience and an impeccable track record.

 Their business and acquisition models should be in line with your financial goals.